The Members of

-The Company has a related party transactions policy to regulate the transactions with itsrelated parties.
-As per policy all related party transactions require approval of theAudit Committee of the Board.
-As per Rule 6A of the Companies (Meeting of Board and itsPowers) Rules 2014 the Audit Committee may grant omnibus approval for related partytransactions proposed to be entered into by the Company subject the terms and conditionsmentioned in the said rule.
+The Company has related party transaction policy to regulate the transactions with itsrelated parties.
+As per the policy all related party transactions require approval of theAudit Committee of the Board.
+As per Rule 6A of the Companies (Meeting of Boards and itsPowers) Rules 2014 the Audit Committee may grant omnibus approval for related partytransaction proposed to be entered into by the Company subject to terms and conditionsmentioned in the said Rule.

 All the Related Party Transactions entered into during the financial year were on arm'slength basis and in ordinary course of business.
 All related party transactions are placedbefore the Audit Committee of the Board of Directors for its approval.

-M/s L.S.
-Nalwaya & Co.
+M/s.
+L.S.
+Nalawaya & Co.
 Chartered Accountants reviewed the related partytransactions for each quarter and their report is placed at the meeting of the BoardAudit Committee along with details of such transactions.

 19. IND AS IMPLEMENTATION

-20. BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL
+20. BOARD OF THE DIRECTORS AND KEY MANAGEMENT PERSONNEL

 The composition of the Board of Directors of the Company is an optimum combination ofIndependent and Non-Independent Directors.
-The Board has strength of ten Directors as onMarch 31 2016.
-The Board has four Independent Directors and six Non-Independent Directorswhich includes one Executive Director.
+The Board has strength of ten Directors as onMarch 31 2017 of which four are Independent Directors and six Non-Independent Directorswhich includes one Executive Director.

-In terms of Section 152 of the provisions of the Companies Act 2013 Mr. Gerard Binetwould retire by rotation at the ensuing Annual General Meeting andbeing eligible has offered himself for re-appointment.
+In terms of Section 152 of the provisions of the Companies Act 2013 Mr. Pierre dePortier de Villeneuve would retire by rotation at the ensuing Annual General Meeting andbeing eligible has offered himself for re-appointment.